W-Floyd/notes/source/ENGR/Materials Engineering/Slides/Lesson 11&12 Dislocations & Strengthening Mechanisms.md

 Dislocation

-“advances” but
+"advances" but

 precipitates act as

-“pinning” sites with
+"pinning" sites with

-_S_
+*S*

 .